m4tice/rank/README.md

 # Application architecture
 The application is designed to be a ETL pipeline with 3 phases:
-* Extract: extract data from text file into a list
+* Extract: extract data from the input text file and put them into a list
 * Transform: transform the extracted data to the required format
 * Load: load the result into a text file